ayushjain-10/String_Lib/README.md

 # String Library

-The goal of this assignment is to create a JavaScript Library of String functions.
+The goal of this library is to create a JavaScript Library of String functions.

 **Function 1**